 You can be a responsible car owner by looking at your vehicle’s wheels and checking the visible parts of the rotors and brake pads.
 Ideally, the rotors should not have cracks or grooves, and the pads should show even wear with an adequate amount of the pad material remaining.
 If you see something different upon inspecting your brake pads, make an appointment at an auto shop so a mechanic can check your car’s brake functionality.

 It may turn out that the brake rotors and pads are working as they should and not making the car shake when you apply the brakes.
 If that is true, there may be a fault with your car’s suspension system, or specifically, the bushings.

 If your car is shaking due to brake rotor or pad issues, the effectiveness of the brakes is not reduced.
 However, the sensation you feel is still unsettling, making it a good idea to take your car to a service center soon so you can relax and breathe easily behind the wheel again.

-While working to diagnose your braking problem and figure out what is making the car shake, the mechanic will probably ask you several questions such as when the issue started and if certain kinds of driving seems to make it worse.
-You might also need to give details about your typical driving style, since very aggressive techniques could cause the brake components to wear out more quickly than they should.
+While working to diagnose your braking problem and figure out what is making the car shake, the mechanic will probably ask you several questions such as when the issue started and if certain kinds of driving seem to make it worse.
+You might also need to give details about your typical driving style since very aggressive techniques could cause the brake components to wear out more quickly than they should.
 Operating your car regularly in heavy traffic while frequently accelerating and stopping suddenly could also result in extra wear and tear on your brakes.